-- 1. Both the KDC and the client calculate a secret value (g^ab mod p), where a is the client's private exponent and b is the KDC's private exponent. - 2.
+- Both the KDC and the client calculate a secret value (g^ab mod p), where a is the client's private exponent and b is the KDC's private exponent. - 2.
 Both the KDC and the client take the first N bits of this secret value and convert it into a reply key.
-N depends on the reply key type. - 3.
-If the reply key is DES, N=64 bits, where some of the bits are replaced with parity bits, according to FIPS PUB 74. - 4.
-If the reply key is (3-key) 3-DES, N=192 bits, where some of the bits are replaced with parity bits, according to FIPS PUB 74. - 5.
-The encapContentInfo field must contain the KdcDHKeyInfo as defined below. - a.
-The eContentType field shall contain the OID value for pkdhkeydata: iso (1) org (3) dod (6) internet (1) security (5) kerberosv5 (2) pkinit (3) pkdhkeydata (2) - b.
-The eContent field is data of the type KdcDHKeyInfo (below). - 6.
-The certificates field must contain the certificates necessary for the client to establish trust in the KDC's certificate based on the list of trusted certifiers sent by the client in the PA-PK-AS-REQ.
-This field may be empty if the client did not send to the KDC a list of trusted certifiers (the trustedCertifiers field was empty, meaning that the client already possesses the KDC's certificate). - 7.
-The signerInfos field is a SET that must contain at least one member, since it contains the actual signature.
+N depends on the reply key type.

+- a.
+For example, if the reply key is DES, N=64 bits, where some of the bits are replaced with parity bits, according to FIPS PUB 74. - b.
+As another example, if the reply key is (3-key) 3-DES, N=192 bits, where some of the bits are replaced with parity bits, according to FIPS PUB 74. - The encapContentInfo field MUST contain the KdcDHKeyInfo as defined below. - a.
+The eContentType field MUST contain the OID value for pkdhkeydata: iso (1) org (3) dod (6) internet (1) security (5) kerberosv5 (2) pkinit (3) pkdhkeydata (2) - b.
+The eContent field is data of the type KdcDHKeyInfo (below). - 4.
+The certificates field MUST contain the certificates necessary for the client to establish trust in the KDC's certificate based on the list of trusted certifiers sent by the client in the PA-PK-AS-REQ.
+This field may be empty if the client did not send to the KDC a list of trusted certifiers (the trustedCertifiers field was empty, meaning that the client already possesses the KDC's certificate). - 5.
+The signerInfos field is a SET that MUST contain at least one member, since it contains the actual signature. - 6.
+If the client indicated acceptance of cached Diffie-Hellman parameters from the KDC, and the KDC supports such an option (for performance reasons), the KDC should return a zero in the nonce field and include the expiration time of the parameters in the dhKeyExpiration field.
+If this time is exceeded, the client SHOULD NOT use the reply.
+If the time is absent, the client SHOULD NOT use the reply and MAY resubmit a request with a non-zero nonce (thus indicating non-acceptance of cached Diffie-Hellman parameters).
+As indicated above in Section 3.2.1, Client Request, when the KDC uses cached parameters, the client and the KDC MUST perform key derivation (for the appropriate cryptosystem) on the resulting encryption key, as specified in RFC 1510bis.

 '''

 KdcDHKeyInfo ::= SEQUENCE {

 -- used only when utilizing Diffie-Hellman

-nonce [0] INTEGER,
+[0] BIT STRING,

--- binds response to the request

-subjectPublicKey [2] BIT STRING
+subjectPublicKey

 -- Equals public exponent (g^a mod p)

 -- INTEGER encoded as payload of

 -- BIT STRING

+nonce

+[1] INTEGER,

+-- Binds response to the request

+-- Exception: Set to zero when KDC

+-- is using a cached DH value

+dhKeyExpiration

+[2] KerberosTime OPTIONAL

+-- Expiration time for KDC's cached

+-- DH value

+}

+Usage of EnvelopedData:

 '''

-Usage of EnvelopedData: